-11 An event was spatially associated with a previous event if it comes within 150 miles of the path taken by the previous event by the previous event.
+11 An event was spatially associated with a previous event if it comes within 150 miles of the path taken by the previous event.
 12 Available definitions that are spatially precise may be nebulous in time, or vice versa.
-Moreover, many historical attempts to define the term "tornado outbreak" have failed to account for the spatial outliers, far removed from tornado clusters but within the same time domain.
-(Edwards, Thompson, Crosble, & 12 Legocy to the contraction of the same time domain.
+Moreover, many 14 Available definitions that are spatially precise may be nebulous in time, or vice versa.
+Moreover, many historical attempts to define the term "tornado outbreak" have failed to account for the spatial outliers far removed from tornado clusters but within the same time domain.
+(Edwards, Thompson, Crosble, & Hart, 2004)